rodobkn/flightModel/README.md

-# Software Engineer (ML & LLMs) Challenge

-## Overview

-Welcome to the **Software Engineer (ML & LLMs)** Application Challenge.
-In this, you will have the opportunity to get closer to a part of the reality of the role, and demonstrate your skills and knowledge in machine learning and cloud.

 ## Problem

 A jupyter notebook (`exploration.ipynb`) has been provided with the work of a Data Scientist (from now on, the DS).
 The DS, trained a model to predict the probability of **delay** for a flight taking off or landing at SCL airport.
 The model was trained with public and real data, below we provide you with the description of the dataset: